 He couldn’t think how to reply, so he kissed her instead.

 ‘There are so many things to ask – may I?’
 He smiled.
-‘I know you can go three times, sometimes more, you know I husband you, you know I’m happy with things, now let me get onto non-sexual things.
-You think I’m trying to make your apartement my own and up to a point, yes, I’d like my presence to be here – you yourself mentioned it was one thing you loved.
-My own apartement- we discussed this, Bebe, it is not suitable as it’s the first refuge for the girls, it would not be good for us to be there.
+‘I know now how often you can go, you know I’m happy with this, now let me get onto non-sexual things.
+You think I’m trying to make your apartement my own and to a point, yes, I’d like my presence to be here – you said it was one thing you loved.
+My own apartement- we discussed this, Bebe – it is not suitable as it’s the first refuge for the girls, it would not be good for us to be there.
 I don’t want to change everything in your life, I want you as you are but some things make life better – do you mind my ideas?’

 ‘Mind?
 With your taste, how could I refuse?
 People pay money for such advice.’

-She jumped off and went to her bag, rummaged round and brought out two packs – they were both boxers.
-One set of two were superb, navy, monogrammed, clearly for special occasions and the other pack was fairly ordinary, truth be told.
-He kissed her thanks – he would pay her soon.
+She jumped off and went to her bag, rummaged round and brought out two packs – they were both a pair of boxers.
+One set was navy, monogrammed, clearly for special occasions and the other was fairly ordinary, almost disposable.

 He did and there was an open, wrap-over fly.
 ‘Ah.’
 He’d tumbled to it.